 I offer a package price, because I prefer to work recurring with clients and that has proven itself very successful – three sessions for the price of two*

 The sessions and private lessons are offered at my home studio in Stockholm.
 It is possible to come alone, or with a partner or friend.
-A meeting normally lasts for two-three hours.
+A meeting normally lasts for three hours.
 It is always tailored to your needs and desires.

 Below you can read more about the kind of session work I’ve been doing so far.